norskeld/cyan/README.md

 ### TAC

-Three Adress Code (TAC) is a simple IR
+Three Adress Code (TAC) is a simple IR between the AST and Assembly AST.

 ```zephyr
 program     = Program(function)